Mansfield Park: Symbolic locations and events

 The first critic to draw attention to the novel's extensive use of symbolic representation was Virginia Woolf in 1913.
 Three overtly symbolic events are: the visit to neighbouring Sotherton and the ha-ha with its locked gate (ch.
 9–10), the extensive preparation for the theatricals and its aftermath (ch.
 13–20), and the game of Speculation (ch.
 25) where, says David Selwyn, the card game is a "metaphor for the game Mary Crawford is playing, with Edmund as stake".
-'Speculation' also references Sir Thomas's unpredictable investments in the West Indies and Tom's gambling which causes financial embarrassment to Sir Thomas and reduced prospects for Edmund, not to mention the speculative nature of the marriage market.
+'Speculation' also references Sir Thomas's unpredictable investments in the West Indies and Tom's gambling, which causes financial embarrassment to Sir Thomas and reduced prospects for Edmund, not to mention the speculative nature of the marriage market.
 Also to be found are underlying allusions to Biblical themes of temptation, sin, judgement and redemption.
 The 'keys' to these are found at Sotherton.
-Felicia Bonaparte argues that in a striking post modern way, Fanny Price is a realistic figure, but also a figure in a design.
+Felicia Bonaparte argues that in a striking postmodern way, Fanny Price is a realistic figure, but also a figure in a design.
 She sees Fanny as the 'pearl of great price' in the parable of the Kingdom recorded in Matthew 13:45-46, the 'kingdom' relating to both contemporary society and a kingdom yet to be revealed.